 Application for Admission

-Students must have an overall minimum GPA according to the following majors: Clinical Laboratory Science 2.5; Dietetics 2.7; Human Development and Family Studies 2.00; Pre-Physical Therapy 2.5; Pre-Occupational Therapy 2.5; Pre-Physican Assistant 2.5; and Pre-Speech Language Pathology 2.5.
+Students must have an overall minimum GPA according to the following majors: Clinical Laboratory Science 2.5; Child Development and Family Studies 2.00; Pre-Physical Therapy 2.5; Pre-Occupational Therapy 2.5; Pre-Physician Assistant 2.5; and Pre-Speech Language Pathology 2.5.

-Career choices for graduates from this department include: child life specialist, clinical laboratory scientist, dietician, family life specialist, hospital administrator, nutritionist, occupational therapist, physical therapist, physician assistant, preschool director and teacher, and speechlanguage pathologist.
+Career choices for graduates from this department include: child life specialist, clinical laboratory scientist, family life specialist, hospital administrator, occupational therapist, physical therapist, physician assistant, preschool director and teacher, and speech language pathologist.